What Is The IRS Form 3520?

 If you even think you have any amount of ownership or beneficial economic relationship with any kind of foreign asset, take a free consultation with international tax attorney Andrew L. Jones, who can promptly help you determine whether you have to file any of the following:

-Form 3520 Tax Attorney and Form 3520 Tax Lawyer
+Form 3520 Tax Attorney And Form 3520 Tax Lawyer

 If you failed to file a Form 3520, or filed one that was incorrect, incomplete, or late/delinquent, you are potentially subject to a $10,000 Form 3520 penalty from the IRS for each year of violation.